Getting a Contractor's License

 How will I know if my application is approved?

-When the application is approved, a notice is mailed to you.
+If the application is approved, a notice is mailed to you, and you will receive a call from a Licensing Representative.

 What happens if my application is not approved?